 Also known as MOL, Mitsui O.S.K Lines, Ltd. is a major international shipping company consistently ranked in the top ten worldwide and often the largest such company globally.
-Shipping is dangerous work, and MOL has dealt with its share of accidents and embarrassing incidents.
+Shipping is dangerous work, and MOL has handled its share of accidents and embarrassing incidents.
 Some of these cause workers to be hurt or even killed, events for which the maritime company must take responsibility.

 About MOL